Sir Max Aitken, 2nd Baronet: Post-war career

-In 1946, he entered the family newspaper business, as a director of the Express Group, and would become Chairman of Beaverbrook Newspapers Ltd. At the 1945 general election, Aitken was elected Member of Parliament for Holborn with a majority of 925.
+In 1946, he entered the family newspaper business, as a director of the Express Group, and later became Chairman of Beaverbrook Newspapers Ltd.

-Unfavourable boundary changes meant that the Labour Party took the successor seat in 1950 comfortably and Aitken did not stand at that or subsequent elections.
-He also served as Chancellor of the University of New Brunswick.
+At the 1945 general election, Aitken was elected Conservative Member of Parliament for Holborn with a majority of 925.
+Unfavourable boundary changes meant that the Labour Party took the successor seat in 1950 comfortably and Aitken did not stand again.

+He also served as Chancellor of the University of New Brunswick in Canada.

-He appears in the famous World War II documentary The World at War giving a variety of interviews, including the episode "Alone in Britain."
+He appeared in the famous documentary series about World War II, The World at War, giving a variety of interviews, including the fourth episode "Alone."

 Offshore powerboat racing

 In the late 1950s, Aitken witnessed one of the early Miami Nassau Offshore Powerboat Races, then participated in the following year with his wife, Lady Violet.
 It was the experience of this new "sport" that led to his announcement at the 1961 London Boat Show of a similar ocean race to be staged in the south of England in August that year.

 Together with John Coote they formulated the rules that saw the birth of the Cowes Torquay Offshore Powerboat Race, with the aim of improving the breed of sea-going fast cruisers and safety at sea.

 The Cowes Torquay will celebrate in 2010 the 50th year since Aitken founded it.